zootedme/zootedme.github.io/_posts/2021-09-28-how-to-make-money-while-youre-still-in-college.md

 This type of money-making strategy isn't intended to be a long-term source of revenue, but if you don't mind watching advertising and filling out surveys, you can put some money in your pocket.

-This category includes secret shoppers and survey sites like Survey Junkie and [Swagbucks](https://www.swagbucks.com/refer/iddeals).
+This category includes secret shoppers and surveys sites like Survey Junkie and [Swagbucks](https://www.swagbucks.com/refer/iddeals).
 Although survey sites require a lot more of your time (if you want to make any significant amount of money), some options allow you to leverage your existing lifestyle.

 Achievement, for example, is great for fitness enthusiasts and students looking for more motivation to maintain a healthier lifestyle.
 It’s more like an investment than a job in that it will take a while before you earn enough to cash out.
 However, you can use your daily experience at the campus gym to regularly accumulate points.